 3) Chairman Powell’s press conference

 As usual, it fell on Chairman Powell to “talk down” the market’s initial reaction to the interest rate forecasts.
-And while he did his usual shtick about the projections “not reflecting a committee decision or plan,” he also repeatedly emphasized the potential for ongoing strength in the labor market.
+And while he did his usual shtick about the projections “not reflecting a committee decision or plan,” he also repeatedly emphasized the potential for ongoing strength in the labour market.

 Highlights from Powell’s speech (as of writing at 3:00ET):